vsavkin/hammock/README.md

 ### Documents

 Document is what you send and receive from the server, and it is a String.
-It can include one or many resources. `DocumentFormat` specifies how to convert resources into documents and visa versa.
+It can include one or many resources. `DocumentFormat` specifies how to convert resources into documents and vice versa.
 By default, Hammock uses a very simple json-based document format, but you can provide your own, and it does not even have to be json-based.

 Though at some point you may have to provision a new document format or deal with resources  directly, most of the time, you will use `ObjectStore`.
 That's why I will mostly talk about configuring and using `ObjectStore`.